 Student finance for clearing and adjustment students

-If you’re considering applying for Loughborough University in 2019 through Clearing or Adjustment, he’s what you need to know about student finance.
+Here’s what you need to know about student finance.

 If you have already applied for student finance

-If you have already applied for student finance make sure your student finance account is up to date.
+If you have already applied for student finance, make sure your student finance account is up to date.
 Log in to your account and check the ‘To do’ list, this will show whether there are any outstanding actions you need to take.
 If your course or university details have changed you will need to inform the funding provider, you can normally do this quickly and easily though your online student finance account.

 If you haven’t already applied for student finance

 If you haven’t yet applied for student finance you can still apply, but be aware that your funding provider (Student Finance England (SFE), Student Finance Wales (SFW), Student Finance NI (SFNI) or Student Awards Agency Scotland (SAAS)) may not be able to process your application in time for payment of your student loan at the beginning of term.
 If you experience financial difficulties because of a delay in the payment of your student loan, please contact the University’s Student Advice and Support Service, who may be able to assist.

 After your application has been assessed you will receive a student funding notification letter detailing how much funding you are eligible to receive (you can find a copy in your ‘letters and emails’ online).
 The termly breakdown of payments can also be accessed from your online account.